 In truth, most voters do not read the manifestos and vote based on a number of different reasons including perception of the leader or a party; recent experience of being governed by that political party or a more tribal loyalty to a political party that may come from family or place.

 A good example of this was in the 2017 General Election where Labour's manifesto ideas were put to a group of voters without telling them which party had proposed them.
 The policies proved to be very popular.
-However, opinion polls kept pointing to the leader of the Labour Party, Jeremy Corbyn, being unpopular amongst the very same voters.
+However, opinion polls kept pointing to the leader of the Labour Party, Jeremy Corbyn, being unpopular amongst the very same voters as the perception of him was that he was unpatriotic.